 What about setting calorie targets for a ‘recomp’?

-To minimise any muscle loss when cutting and minimise any fat gain when slow-bulking you’ll need to get those macros right.
+To minimize any muscle loss when cutting and minimize any fat gain when slow-bulking you’ll need to get those macros right.
 We’ll cover this next.

 Prefer to keep with the web version? #2 Macros, Fibre & Alcohol →